 Everyone looks forward to good weather and being able to get outside and enjoy it.
 That healthy glow from the sun is also an appealing look that, unfortunately, can do more lasting damage than it’s worth.

 These sun-related conditions can all be treated and helped, but some damage may remain.
 The best advice to help you protect and nourish your skin when you’re spending a lot of time outdoors is to keep it “well-fed” and hydrated.
-Add moisture through masks, lotions and from the foods you eat.
+Add moisture through masks, Simply Beauty's Age-Defying Retinol Moisturizer, and a healthy diet.

 In addition to keeping your skin hydrated, don’t skip your nightly cleansing ritual.
 You’re exposed to more dirt and sweat than you might realize in the summer.
-Cleaning your skin before bedtime is more important than ever and makes it easier for your skin to absorb your moisture treatments.
+Using Daily Purifying Cleanser before bedtime is more important than ever and makes it easier for your skin to absorb your moisture treatments.